Surrogacy advance could aid rare chicken breeds

 Hens that cannot produce their own chicks have successfully acted as surrogates for rare chicken breeds.

-The advance by a team led by the Roslin Institute could help to boost breeding of endangered birds and improve production of commercial hens.
+The advance – using gene-editing techniques – could help to boost breeding of endangered birds and improve production of commercial hens, researchers say.

-Scientists used gene-editing techniques to inject specialised stem cells – called primordial germ cells – from another chicken breed into the eggs from the surrogate chickens.
+Scientists injected specialised stem cells – called primordial germ cells – from another chicken breed into the eggs from the surrogate chickens.

 The adult hens then produced eggs containing all of the genetic information from the other chicken breed.

-Researchers used a genetic tool they had previously developed, known as TALEN, to delete a section of chicken DNA.
+A team led by the University’s Roslin Institute used a genetic tool they had previously developed called TALEN to delete a section of chicken DNA.

 Experts say the cells could potentially be used to help breed birds of other closely related species, as long as a supply of primordial germ cells is available from a donor bird.